Ken Howell: Playing career

+Injury issues caused Howell to miss the rest of the 1990 season and most of 1991 and 1992, appearing in only 6 games in AAA in 1991 and none at all in 1992.
 Howell attempted a comeback with the Texas Rangers in 1993, but after 6 appearances (4 starts) for the Gulf Coast Rangers he was released.
-He then played in 1994 for the unaffiliated San Bernardino Spirit before retiring.
+He then played in 1994 for the San Bernardino Spirit before retiring.

 Coaching career

 He returned to the Dodgers in 2003 as the pitching coach for the Vero Beach Dodgers in Class-A and was subsequently promoted to pitching coach for the AA Jacksonville Suns in 2005 and AAA Las Vegas 51s from 2006 to 2007.

-In 2008, Howell joined the Dodgers Major League coaching staff as the bullpen coach, a position he held through 2012 under Managers Joe Torre and Don Mattingly.
+In 2008, Howell joined the Dodgers' Major League coaching staff as the bullpen coach, a position he held through 2012 under Managers Joe Torre and Don Mattingly.
 On November 13, 2012, he became the Assistant Pitching Coach for the Dodgers and remained in that position through the 2015 season.

 Personal life

+Howell suffered from diabetes, complications of which resulted in the amputation of one of his toes in 2008.

 Howell was rushed to the hospital on February 6, 2015, when it was found he was suffering from kidney failure.
 It was later discovered he was suffering from pancreatic necrosis, an anaerobic infection, as well as other health complications.
 Howell underwent multiple surgeries, and later texted to the media that he was "doing much better."

-Howell died on November 9, 2018.
+Howell died on November 9, 2018 in West Bloomfield, Michigan.
+He was 57 years old.